SagunDoc/Simulating-a-heat-related-illness-data-set-with-single-arm-data-of-positive-cases/README.md

 # 🧪 Heat Illness Synthetic Dataset Simulation

 This repository contains a Jupyter Notebook that simulates a synthetic dataset for modeling **heat-related illness (HRI)**, particularly in **military or field settings**.
 The synthetic data can be used for developing and testing predictive models.
+It is to be understood with caution that the data is simulated from the original 27 cases of heat related illness and thus introduce bias.

 ---